osulpis/academic-kickstart/content/project/Cold-water CO2 systems/index.md

 ![png](./shrimp_party.png)
 {{< figure src="" title="Arctic unlonely shrimp party.
 Females have a tiny black spot just below the tail.
 They have no heart but have a brain.
 Males are just transparent and unimportant.
 Sums it up pretty well." >}}

+Plankton are stuff in the water that can't swim ????.
+So if you don't know how to swim and you fall in the water, you will technically be a plankton ??.
+Now you know.
+But when you think about it, we are all a bit plankton in a way.
+.
+Phytoplankton, or plants that can't swim, need sunlight and nutrients to live and be happy ??????.
+In the Arctic, in the winter, because there are ice sheets covering the surface ocean, the amount of sunlight reaching the water is very small and plankton cannot grow ???.
+Nutrients stay there, waiting to be eaten.
+When the ice sheet melts in the spring, there is suddenly plenty of light reaching the surface waters.
+Plankton get super excited and eat all the food ????????.
+This lasts a couple of weeks and then they die, not because there is no light because they have eaten all the food ????.
+Nutrients are replenished slowly, brought by dust and rivers, but by the time enough food is back into the surface ocean, it's winter again, there is no light any more.
+Then spring comes again, ice melts, plankton eat all the food, they die.
+It happens every year ??. *What a bunch of dumbasses*, you think.
+But why don't they go more slowly on eating food when the spring comes, you ask?
+Don't they ever learn from their mistakes? ??
+Well, not really, they have no brain ??.
+They think short term, and live an intense life, using all their resources at once, without thinking about future generations.
+Does that remind you of someone?
+.
+We, humans, are in my opinion not as dumb as plankton.
+Yet we are doing the same mistakes.
+So I say, don't be a plankton, learn how to swim, and think about future generations ! ??

 ![png](./sob.png)
 {{< figure src="" title="Schools-on-board hard at work!" >}}